The Best Place to Watch the Sunset in Every Province

 These bucket list destinations deliver Canada’s most impressive sunset views—no Instagram filter required.

-One of life’s simplest pleasures is to watch the sun inch towards the horizon, marking the end of another day.
-As the sky explodes in a dazzling gradient of pink, purple and orange hues, it’s an opportunity to pause for a moment’s meditation, and to marvel at the majesty of Mother Nature.
-But if you’re searching for that picture perfect view, whether it’s to capture the magic for social media or to keep as a life-long memory, these spots across the country make the ideal vantage point.
+One of life’s simplest pleasures is to watch the sunset, marking the end of another day.
+As the sun inches towards the horizon, the sky explodes in a dazzling gradient of pink, purple and orange hues… It’s an opportunity to pause for a moment’s meditation, and to marvel at the majesty of Mother Nature.
+But if you’re searching for that picture-perfect view, whether it’s to make a life-long memory with a special someone or to share the magic on social media, these Canadian destinations offer the very best vantage points.

 Photo: Destination BC/Andrew Strain